-Veuve Clicquot, meaning ‘widow Clicquot’ en francais, honours the First Lady of Champagne-making; Barbe-Nicole Ponsardin.
+Veuve Clicquot, meaning ‘widow Clicquot’ en francais, honors the First Lady of Champagne-making; Barbe-Nicole Ponsardin.

 She was tragically widowed at the tender age of 27.
 Such horrendous circumstances might’ve led some to take to the bottle.
 But, not Widow Clicquot.